LaboratoryOfNeurobiology/modeling-sustained-spontaneous-brainstem-oscillations/README.md

 Once this file is saved locally, you are ready to plot.
 ###### Plotting the surface:
 Analyses with 3 or fewer dimensions can be plotted with matplotlib in up to four dimensions where the fourth dimension can be represented by a color gradient along the frequency values that are saved.
+Plotting in greater than these dimensions will require the fitting of hyperplanes.
+Alternatively, you can plot cross-sections of the surface at different fixed coordinate values.